-There has been considerable work on embedding ontologies in the literature [24, 26, 28, 57, 72].
+There has been considerable work on embedding ontologies in the literature [11, 21, 23, 25, 57, 58].
 Recent techniques have aimed to develop robust and efficient methods for embedding OWL (Web Ontology Language) and OWL2 ontologies that effectively express their semantics.
-Holter et al. [28] computed embeddings for OWL2 ontologies by projecting ontology axioms into a graph and creating a corpus of phrases through random walks over this graph.
+Holter et al. [25] computed embeddings for OWL2 ontologies by projecting ontology axioms into a graph and creating a corpus of phrases through random walks over this graph.
 A neural language model generates concept embeddings from this corpus.
-This work addresses limitations in earlier approaches [57, 72] that treated each axiom as a sentence, leading to issues such as insufficient corpus size for small to medium ontologies, noise introduced by OWL constructs, and Word2Vec's inability to differentiate between logically similar sentences.
+This work addresses limitations in earlier approaches [57, 58] that treated each axiom as a sentence, leading to issues such as insufficient corpus size for small to medium ontologies, noise introduced by OWL constructs, and Word2Vec's inability to differentiate between logically similar sentences.
 To overcome these challenges, the authors developed a system that (i) creates a graph from the ontology, (ii) navigates the ontology graph using various techniques, (iii) constructs a corpus of phrases based on these walks, and (iv) derives concept embeddings from this corpus.

-Chen et al. [12] introduced OWL2VecVec, an ontology embedding technique based on random walks and word embedding that captures the semantics of an OWL ontology by considering its semantic information, logical constructors, and graph structure.
-They expanded OWL2Vec to create OWL2Vec, a more robust embedding system.
-OWL2Vec navigates the graph forms of an OWL (or OWL2) ontology to generate a corpus of three documents that encapsulate various aspects of the ontology's semantics, including (i) graph topology and logical constructors, (ii) syntactic information, and (iii) a combination of (i) and (ii).
+Following this, Chen et al. [11] introduced OWL2Vec, an ontology embedding technique based on random walks and word embedding that captures the semantics of an OWL ontology by considering its semantic information, logical constructors, and graph structure.
+They expanded OWL2Vec to create $OWL2Vec^$, a more robust embedding system. $OWL2Vec^$ navigates the graph forms of an OWL (or OWL2) ontology to generate a corpus of three documents that encapsulate various aspects of the ontology's semantics, including (i) graph topology and logical constructors, (ii) syntactic information, and (iii) a combination of (i) and (ii).
 Ultimately, OWL2Vec employs a word embedding model to produce word and entity embeddings from the generated corpus.
 While these works primarily focus on embedding the semantics represented in ontologies, their goals differ significantly from ours.
 They do not aim to establish clear connections between the embedding space and the underlying concepts in the ontology.
-Additionally, these approaches do not address knowledge graph data, which is central to our work, as we seek to represent meaningful and task-relevant aspects of the KG entities in the embedding space.
-Another line of work concerns with creating embeddings specifically for Ontologies with the goal to enable ontology specific tasks such as ontology learning, reasoning and ontology-mediated question answering [33, 65, 67].
-Ontology embedding methods also have been used for vision tasks such as few shot learning and image classification [36, 37].
+Another line of work concerns with creating embeddings specifically for Ontologies with the goal to enable ontology specific tasks such as ontology learning, reasoning and ontology-mediated question answering [31, 67, 69].
+Ontology embedding methods also have been used for vision tasks such as few shot learning and image classification [34, 35].

-There are yet other works that are concerned with the integration of ontological knowledge directly into embedding models (e.g., [12, 16, 21, 27, 42, 64, 71]), typically through modifications to the loss function during training.
-Indeed, while these works have the same motivation of improving the semantics in KG embedding models by leveraging the information in the ontology concepts and roles, contrary to our work, these works do not focus on the interpretability of the embedding spaces that they generate.
-While adding ontological information during the training of embeddings has been shown to enhance the semantic capabilities of the embeddings in some cases [35], this does not automatically entail interpretability in terms of human-understandable aspects of the entities for the generated embedding space.
+There are yet other works that are concerned with the integration of ontological knowledge directly into embed-ding models (e.g., [11, 14, 19, 24, 40, 66, 73]), typically through modifications to the loss function during training.
+Indeed, while these works have the same motivation of improving the semantics in KG embedding models by lever-aging the information in the ontology concepts and roles, contrary to our work, these works do not focus on the interpretability of the embedding spaces that they generate.
+While adding ontological information during the train-ing of embeddings has been shown to enhance the semantic capabilities of the embeddings in some cases [33], this does not automatically entail interpretability in terms of human-understandable aspects of the entities for the gen-erated embedding space.
 Moreover, the InterpretE approach is not limited to the ontological classes of KG entities.

-It can derive interpretable dimensions corresponding to various relevant aspects, including entity attributes (e.g., gender for person entities, genre for movie entities) and relationships with other entities (e.g., bornIn [location] for person entities, locatedIn [location] for organization entities), or any combination thereof.
+It can derive interpretable dimensions corresponding to various relevant aspects, including entity attributes (e.g., gender for person entities, genre for movie entities) and relationships with other entities (e.g., bornIn [location] for person entities, locatedIn [location] for organization entities), or any combination thereof (which may be userdefined or task-driven).
 In fact, InterpretE can be applied to any of the aforementioned KG embedding techniques, generating interpretable embedding spaces with dimensions reflecting desired semantic aspects.